Abzom33/over-the-wire-bandit/README.md

 - `uniq` — filters out repeated lines
 - `-u` — returns only lines that are unique (appeared exactly once)

-- `uniq` can only detect duplicates that are **adjacent** to each other, so `sort` must be run first to group identical lines together.
-Then `uniq -u` removes duplicates and returns each unique line once.
+- `uniq` can only detect **adjacent** duplicates, so `sort` must be run first to group identical lines then `uniq -u `filters them out and returns only the unique one.

 **Password:** `EjmOSvuAu7sGAHqHVcBDPirRe9T03kxl`